 Being the fitness lover you are, you’ve probably heard of spot reduction.
 It’s the alluring idea that if you focus exercise on a specific area of the body you can burn fat in that area.
 The idea has been peddled by popular figures and infomercials alike, for years.
 Who doesn’t wish for a miraculous transformation in that one “problem area”?

 Be it your arms, stomach, or thighs, there’s a buzzy product or routine for every body woe.
-While the idea of getting legs like Cristiano Ronaldo or abs like Kayla Itsines ASAP is exciting, it’s simply not that easy.
+The idea of getting legs like Cristiano Ronaldo or abs like Kayla Itsines ASAP is exciting.
+But it’s simply not that easy.
 Time and time again, spot reduction has been shut down as pure fallacy.
 But, is it possible that there’s even a shred of truth there?
 Can we hold out hope?

 Looking for answers that go beyond a quick Google search, we spoke with Doctors Karena Wu (DPT, MS, COMT, CSCS, CKTP, CPI) and Clifford Stark (DO, Medical Director at Sports Medicine in Chelsea, Director of Northshore LILJ Plainview Sports Medicine Fellowship).
 It’s time we buckle down and get to the bottom of this Mariana Trench of a myth.
 Read on to see what they had to say to us about spot reduction and it’s more realistic counterpart—spot toning.